bwlewis/feathercache/inst/backends/mongoose/README.md

 ./mongoose -a realm -P /tmp/.htpasswd
 ```
 The global
-password file must be readable whatever user the mongoose server runs as,
+password file must be readable by whatever user the mongoose server runs as,
 of course, but it *does not* need to be located in the web server document
 root directory path.